analogdevicesinc/msdk/Examples/MAX78002/TMR/README.md

 ## Description

-Three timers are used to demonstrate three different modes of the general purpose timers.
+Three timers are used to demonstrate three different modes of the general-purpose timers.

-1. A oneshot mode timer, Timer 4 (low-power timer) is used to create an interrupt at a freq of 1 Hz.
-LED0 (P2.5) will toggle when the interrupt occurs.
+1. A One-Shot Mode Timer, Timer 4 (low-power timer), is used to create an interrupt at a freq of 1 Hz.
+LED1 (P2.5) will toggle when the interrupt occurs.
 2. Timer 0 is used to output a PWM signal on Port 0.2.
 The PWM frequency is 1000 Hz and the duty cycle is 50%.
-3. Timer 1 is configured as 16-bit timer used in continuous mode which is used to create an interrupt at freq of 2 Hz.
+3. Timer 1 is configured as a 16-bit timer used in continuous mode, which is used to create an interrupt at a freq of 2 Hz.
 LED0 (P2.4) will toggle when the interrupt occurs.

-Push PB1 to start the PWM and continuous timer and PB2 to start the oneshot timer.
+Push PB1 to start the PWM and continuous timer, and PB2 to start the one-shot timer.

 ## Software